 The month of March might not be known for having an overabundance of sales, but that doesn't mean it's a deal wasteland.
 You can still find great savings on select items, like luggage and winter sports gear.
 You might even get lucky and find a good deal on a future cruise.

 Check out our guide below on the March deals and sales to expect, and the items to avoid buying until later.
-Then read about what to buy every month of the year, so you'll know the best items to buy during the rest of 2021.
+Then read about what to buy every month of the year, so you'll know the best items to purchase during the rest of 2021.

 What to Buy in March